PET-RTRC

 Applications: Multiple sclerosis, atherosclerosis, acute and chronic liver and lung injury, diabetes, cancer, rheumatoid arthritis, inflammatory bowel disease and others

-• Focusing a chemokine CC receptor 2 (CCR2) targeted PET radiotracer using a peptide ECL1 inverso (64Cu-DOTA-ECL1i)
+• Translating a C-C chemokine receptor type 2 (CCR2) targeted PET radiotracer using a peptide ECL1 inverso (64Cu-DOTA-ECL1i) to monitor the CCR2+ pro-inflammatory macrophage subsets in inflammatory diseases and cancers

 Co-leaders: Yongjian Liu, PhD, and Robert J. Gropler, MD